Bruno-SSC/snap_intro/commit_log.md

     Managed to implement the dropdown modal.
 Not sure if I like how I did it but it works for now. com5
-    got rid of the ng-container/ng-template approach and focused on ngIf and styling only.
+    got rid of the ng-container/ng-template approach and focused on ngIf and styling only. com6
+    finally achieved a decently looking arrange of mobile/desktop versions.
+Now I can focus on the styling for each block in both versions individually while making device-based layout changes solely on one component.